What is age-related Macular Degeneration?

 Dry AMD has three stages, all of which may occur in one or both eyes:

 If you have vision loss from dry AMD in one eye only, you may not notice any changes in your overall vision.
 With the other eye seeing clearly, you still can drive, read, and see fine details.
 You may notice changes in your vision only if AMD affects both eyes.
-If blurriness occurs in your vision, see an eye care professional for a comprehensive dilated eye exam.
+If blurriness occurs in your vision, make an appointment at Atlantic Eye for a comprehensive dilated eye exam.

 Ninety percent of all people with AMD have this type.
 Scientists are still not sure what causes dry AMD.